 - Clothing – Comfortable casual clothing

 - Footwear – proper ballroom dance shoes are required for all students.
 We ask that you have your shoes by your 4th week with us.
-Beginners, until you have your ballroom shoes, please wear firm fitting shoes, preferably court shoes for the ladies, no thongs, slip-ons, slides or scuff styles.
+Beginners, until you have your ballroom shoes, please wear firm fitting, flat soled shoes, preferably court shoes for the ladies, no thongs, slip-ons, slides or scuff styles, no joggers and no work boots.
 The fine stiletto heels for ladies are equally unsuitable.
 Your teacher will discuss where to purchase your ballroom shoes.